tgbnhy/CT-Bus/README.md

 This repo holds the code and dataset for reproducibility of EquaBus.

 ## Running
-1. Function test
+1. Function test: we can run a specific configuration on NYC, with k=15, sn=5000, Tn=1, and w=0.5.

 ./fairbus_run.m

-2. Sumdularity test
+2. Sumdularity test: we can reproduce Figure 2.

 ./test_submodular.m

-3. Sensibility test
+3. Sensibility test: We can reproduce Figure 6 and 8.

 ./experiments.m